About NII

 Japanese-French Laboratory for Informatics (JFLI)

-jfli2023_1.jpg The Japanese-French Laboratory for Informatics (JFLI) was founded in 2008 as a hub for informatics research exchange between France and Japan by five institutions, namely the National Center for Scientific Research (CNRS) in France, Sorbonne University (University of Paris VI), The University of Tokyo (Graduate School of Information Science and Technology), Keio University, and NII.
+The Japanese-French Laboratory for Informatics (JFLI) was founded in 2008 as a hub for informatics research exchange between France and Japan by five institutions, namely the National Center for Scientific Research (CNRS) and Sorbonne University (University of Paris VI) in France, the University of Tokyo (Graduate School of Information Science and Technology), Keio University, and NII.

-It was turned into a Joint International Unit (UMI) of CNRS in 2012, and has since been more active in conducting research exchange.jfli2022_2.jpg
+It was turned into an International Joint Unit (UMI) of CNRS in 2012 (currently International Research Laboratories (IRL)), and has since been active in conducting research exchanges.

-JFLI carries out collaborative research with a special emphasis on the important and challenging areas of informatics.
+JFLI promotes joint research in the main research areas of quantum computing, artificial intelligence, networks and cybersecurity, and the foundations of informatics, with a special emphasis on the important and challenging field of informatics.

 JFLI | Japan French Laboratory for Informatics